Rosemary Nyerere: Education

 Nyerere started her primary level education from 1967 to 1973, to Forodhani and later Bunge primary school.
 As from 1974 to 1977 she finished her lower secondary level education from Weruweru Secondary School and later from 1977 to 1979, she attended Korogwe High School for her upper secondary education.
 From 1987 to 1989, she furthered her studies in Mzumbe University (just after taking foundation studies in accountancy and finance for an extended period of eight years from 1979 to 1987 in The Institute of Finance Management at Dar es Salaam), studying an advanced diploma in certified accountancy, as she earned first class and received recognition awards, later only to graduate and become a part-time lecturer in her alma mater.
 In 1999, she continued her studies overseas in Britain, particularly at Strathclyde University, Glasgow, Scotland to pursue her master's degree in Investment and Finance.

 Career

 In 1991 to 1999, Nyerere was a part-time lecturer in The Institute of Finance Management (IFM) and later from 1990 to 1993 worked as an accountant in a local press and newsprint company known as The Central Tanganyika Press Ltd. based in Dodoma.
 In addition, she also served in several board positions (corporate/non-governmental) such as deputy board chairperson of Tambaza High School from 2010 to 2013.

 Then, from 2002 to 2008 she was the board director of Tanzania Investment Bank.

 From 2002 to 2005, she also served as one of the board members of the Ngorongoro Conservation Area.
-In addition, from 2000 to 2005, she was a MP for the Chama Cha Mapinduzi party's women special reserved seats quota.
+In addition, from 2000 to 2005, she was an MP for the Chama Cha Mapinduzi party's women special reserved seats quota.